-As a student coming to Canada or the USA you may need to study English before you start your program.
-If you don’t have any of TOEFL or IELTS English scores, don’t worry!
-You can still study in any field of study.
-You will be required to study ESL for two months to one year depending on your English proficiency.
-You will be studying English at the same university/college you get accepted to in Canada or the USA and then start your main program.
+As a student coming to Canada, the US, or the UK, you may need to study English before starting your program.
+If you don’t have TOEFL or IELTS English scores yet, don’t worry!
+You can still study in any field, but you will likely be required to study ESL for two months to one year prior, depending on your English proficiency.
+By doing this, you will be studying English at the same university or college that you’ve been accepted to before starting your main program.

 Don’t be afraid to ask for help.
 Ask a lot of questions!
-If you are having trouble understanding something ask as many questions as you need to!
-Your professors and classmates will be happy to help you out.
-If you are having difficulties with your course ask for help so you can clearly understand what you being taught.
+If you are having trouble understanding something, ask as many questions as you need to.
+This is your opportunity to learn, and your professors and classmates will be happy to help you out.
+If you are having difficulties with your course, ask for help quickly so you can clearly understand what you’re being taught.

 2. Be involved in the learning process

 Try not to just sit in the back of the classroom and listen.
 Get involved.
-Talk to the other students and the teacher.
+Talk to other students and the teacher.
 Take responsibility for your learning!
-It is up to you to do your best through your course.
-Work hard and stay organized!
-Participating in class is a great way to increase your knowledge.
+It is up to you to do your best throughout your course, so work hard and stay organized.
+Participating in class is a great way to improve your knowledge and stay engaged.

 3. Practice makes perfect

 Learning a new language can be difficult, so you will have to practice.
 Practice speaking with other students – after all, they’re in the same situation as you are.
 Together you can help each other improve your ESL skills.
 Working with others will also help you improve your listening skills!

 Besides practicing your speaking and listening skills, you will also want to practice your writing skills.
 You can try writing down what someone has said in English and review it to see how well you did.
 You can also practice your English proficiency by reading books, newspapers, and magazines, or listening to movies or TV shows in English.
 As your program continues, you’ll be able to see how much you have learned!

 4. Start thinking in English